NordicHPC/sonar/roadmap.md

 - Try to be compliant with PEP8 (including 4 spaces)
 - Flat hierarchy (no classes or as few as possible)
 - Create a pip-installable module
-- Use tests (pytest and Travis CI)
+- Use tests (`pytest` and Travis CI)
+- Use `pycodestyle` to inforce a somewhat consistent code style

 ## Module structure